nvaccess/nvda/user_docs/en/userGuide.md

 key: `NVDA+p`

 This allows you to choose the amount of punctuation and other symbols that should be spoken as words.
+For example, when set to all, all symbols will be spoken as words.
+This option applies to all synthesizers, not just the currently active synthesizer.

 | . {.hideHeaderRow} |.|
 |---|---|
 |Options |all, most, some, none|
 |Default |some|

-For example, when set to all, all symbols will be spoken as words.
-This setting applies to all synthesizers, not just the currently active synthesizer.

 ##### Trust voice's language when processing characters and symbols {#SpeechSettingsTrust}

+On by default, this option tells NVDA if the current voice's language can be trusted when processing symbols and characters.
+If you find that NVDA is reading punctuation in the wrong language for a particular synthesizer or voice, you may wish to turn this off to force NVDA to use its global language setting instead.

 | . {.hideHeaderRow} |.|
 |---|---|